EB888/kendama-hq-week4js/README.md

 1. Configuration/dependencies

+  * Typescript is installed globally
-  * Typescript and Angular2 are installed
+  * Angular2 is installed
   * Node.js is installed globally and modules are included when project is initiated with Angular2
-  * Bower is a front-end dependency manager that is installed globally and initiated when the project directory is created
+  * Bower is a front-end dependency manager that is installed globally and initiated after project directory is created
   * Bootstrap is a collection of CSS that is installed with Bower, and manually added in angular-cli.json

 2. Integration

   * Initiate Project With Angular2
+    Generate:
   * welcome component
   * about component
   * admin component